oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/Landscape metrics, continuous or not.md

 | Ssk    | Surface skewness           | Asymmetry of surface height distribution                                                                         |
 | Sku    | Surface kurtosis           | Peakedness of surface distribution                                                                               |
 **Spatial metrics**
-==*The metrics in the spatial metrics category measure aspects of spatial configuration of the measured variable*==
+"==*The metrics in the spatial metrics category measure aspects of spatial configuration of the measured variable*=="

 | Symbol        | Name                            | Description                                                                                              |
 | ------------- | ------------------------------- | -------------------------------------------------------------------------------------------------------- |